 Ses micros restent donc précis dans toutes les configurations de jeu.

 Neck pickup is optimized to reduce tendency to mush the wound strings at high volume resulting in better clarity and definition with more dimensional properties.

 Bridge pickup is clear and articulate with great versatility.

-enjoyment and satisfaction exploring the extended sonic dimensions of these remarkably advanced pickups.
+You will have a lot of fun, enjoyment and satisfaction exploring the extended sonic dimensions of these remarkably advanced pickups.

 -------------------------Regular P-90 Hx pickups - Sonic Characteristics: